 - An interesting version occurs at the very end of School Rumble: Tenma makes a mad dash to the airport where Karasuma is about to fly to America.
 What makes this example unique is that Tenma only gets to the airport on time courtesy of Harima, who is in love with Tenma.

 - A platonic by then version happens in the end of the first Lady series.
-Main character Lynn Russell/Rin Midorikawa decides to return to her native Japan due to the family conflicts she faces in England, so her friends Arthur and Edward have to make a run to the airport to convince her otherwise.
+Main character Lynn Russell/Rin Midorikawa runs away from home and decides to sneak in a plane to return to her native, Japan due to the family conflicts she faces in England.
+Her friends Arthur and Edward have to make a run to the airport to convince her otherwise.
 In the anime movie, however, this is done by her father George and her half-sister Sarah.

 - Subverted in Captain Tsubasa, as Matsuyama does pull a race to talk to Yoshiko before she has to leave to the USA, but he doesn't try to tell her to stay with him.
 (Since she's leaving with her mother and her dad is waiting for them in the USA, it's not like he can do anything).
 What actually follows is a mutual Anguished Declaration of Love and the promise to keep a Long Distance Relationship instead.

 - The end of the Light Novel version of Strawberry Panic! (not the anime) where Shizuma is about to board her private plane and leave for Europe, until Nagisa turns up yelling "Shizuma-oneesama!!!!!"

 - Parodied in the penultimate chapter of Ai Kora, when Maeda rushes to the airport to beg Sakurako to forgive him and plead with her not to move to England... except it turns out she had no plans on doing that, and Maeda ends up accidentally flying to England himself!